Maine Taxpayers – New for 2023!

 How do I contribute to a NextGen 529 account?

-Contributions can be made online, by check or by transferring or rolling over funds from another account.
-Make it easy by setting up automatic contributions from your checking or savings account, or using payroll deduction.
+Contributions can be made online, by check, or by transferring or rolling over funds from another account.
+You can make it easy by setting up automatic contributions from your checking or savings account, or using payroll deduction.

 Can my child access funds in the account?